 The University of Copenhagen

-DIS offers you the following external 3-credit course options at The University of Copenhagen:
+DIS offers you the following external 3-credit course options at at the Søren Kierkegaard Research Centre at The University of Copenhagen:

 - Ethical Brain: Philosophy and Neuroscience

 - Making of the Modern Self: Existential Philosophy